1914 College Football All-Southern Team

 Tennessee and Auburn both had claims to the SIAA championship.
 It was Tennessee's first championship of any kind.
 Washington and Lee and Virginia both had claims to the SAIAA championship.
 Ted Shultz of Washington & Lee was selected an All-American by the Philadelphia Public Ledger.

 Composite eleven

-The composite All-SIAA eleven compiled from a total of seven sports writers, coaches, and others by Z. G. Clevenger, University of Tennessee athletic director:
+The composite All-SIAA eleven compiled from a total of seven sports writers, coaches, and others by Zora Clevenger, University of Tennessee athletic director: